hmcts/hwf-staffapp/app/views/guide/index.html.md

 ####Signing up to use the online benefits checker

-Use the new online benefits checker to make sure that applicants are eligible for remission
+Use the online benefits checker to make sure that applicants are eligible for remission

 * You’ll get an email with a link to set up your password for the benefits checker